robertzhao2002/Turn-based-Fighting-Game/README.md

 ### Player Actions ###

 Players will take turns choosing an action.
-There are 4 possible actions that can be taken.
+There are 4 possible actions that can be taken: switching, reviving, using a move, or surrendering.
+Once both players have performed an action, the game engine will determine a result based on various factors, which include status effects and the creatures' speeds.

 ### 2-Player Mode ###